codemared/facenet/README.md

 	python3 train.py

 ## Training data
 The [Rolex Wrist Watch](http://www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html) dataset has been used for training.
 This training set consists of total of nearly 13k images over 697 identities of Rolex watch.
-A csv file [Rolex CSV] which contains all the identities of the Rolex images and
+A csv file [Rolex CSV] which contains all the IDs of the Rolex images and References of the Rolex watch.

 ## Running training
 Currently, the best results are achieved by training the model using softmax loss.
 Details on how to train a model using softmax loss on the CASIA-WebFace dataset can be found on the page [Classifier training of Inception-ResNet-v1](https://github.com/davidsandberg/facenet/wiki/Classifier-training-of-inception-resnet-v1) and .